shotgunsoftware/tk-framework-shotgunutils/docs/shotgun_hierarchy_model.rst

 A Qt Model representing a Shotgun query.

-This class implements a standard :class:`~PySide.QtCore.QAbstractItemModel` specialized to hold the contents of a particular shotgun API ``nav_expand()`` query.
+This class implements a standard :class:`~PySide.QtCore.QAbstractItemModel` specialized to hold the contents of a particular shotgun API :meth:`~shotgun-api3:shotgun_api3.Shotgun.nav_expand()` query.
 It is cached and refreshes its data asynchronously.

 .. autoclass:: ShotgunHierarchyModel
     :show-inheritance: